The need for evidence

 • conducting stakeholder decision-making processes with a systems approach.

-Our neighborhood research is a detailed review of available data about the neighborhood’s population and ecosystem.
+Our diagnstics are a neighborhood research of available data about the neighborhood’s population and ecosystem.

 In most cities, the neighborhood data is incomplete or missing, so we do the field research needed to understand the environmental and health situation.

 The Street Canvas is an app for pedestrian planning.
 It allows data collection with a citizen science approach, communicates the data easily through infographics, and allows streetscape co-creation.

 The Canvas includes open Data Viewers and Journeys to navigate neighborhood walkways and rate how urban environments affects the quality of life and health.

 UrbanCare Dialogues review the data gathered on users’ needs and the local ecosystem to prioritize which neighborhood public spaces to improve first and define where and how.

 Researchers, planners, designers and city makers in general discuss the findings and together find possible solutions that channel responsible investments towards sustainable development goals.

 Our workshops are ideal for neighborhood regeneration, new urban development plans, or redeveloping institutional urban sites such as hospitals and university campuses.